indykiss/DataStructures-Algos/Progress.md

 # Upcoming:
 * Onsite pushed to June
+    * NEED TO PAUSE, I CANT DO THIS
-* Recruiter call in consulting
+* Tech call w/ consulting mid-May

 # ----------------------------------------------#